USA Banner

 Economic and Policy Analysis

-• Leverage a variety of techniques to address today’s transportation policy questions with focus areas including National Environmental Protection Act and permitting, infrastructure resilience, sustainability, noise, and air quality.
+• Leverage a variety of techniques to address today’s transportation policy questions with focus areas including the National Environmental Policy Act and permitting in compliance with statutory requirements and to expedite project delivery.

-• Initiate, facilitate, and implement strategic planning efforts and provide targeted program design support related to policy implementation, rulemakings, and working groups.
+• Initiate, facilitate, and implement strategic planning efforts and provide targeted program design support related to sponsors’ policy implementation, rulemaking, and working group activities.

 Applied Data Science